wills106/homeassistant-solax-modbus/docs/sofar-installation.md

 The LSE-3 LAN stick logger is an alternative to the LSW-3 WiFi stick logger that connects over LAN cable instead of WiFi.

-In contrast to the LSW-3 you can also use it with SolarMan and this integration in parallel at the same time.
-The default working mode speaks some sort of Modbus TCP with some incompatibilities besides its SolarMan protocol.
+The default working mode speaks some sort of Modbus TCP with some incompatibilities in parallel to the SolarMan protocol.
 However this parallel use comes with a couple of caveats as you can see in the [FAQ](./sofar-faq.md) and some reliability issues. **Therefore we do not recommend to run this integration with the LSE-3 in the default 'Data collection' working mode**.
 We recommend to use the same 'Transparency' working mode as described above for the LSW-3 Wifi stick logger.

 ![Image of installed LSE-3 LAN Stick Logger](images/installation-sofar-lse3-stick-logger.png)